kiocode/xenon/docs/Tasks Organization.md

 - [ ] Organize src content like includes
 - [ ] Add on github an activity check for building and formatting
 - [ ] customize GUI
-- [ ] centralize renderui in another file
 - [ ] dll loader
 - [ ] packet sniffer + parser
 - [ ] implement il2cppresolver